March 2016

 This allows you to choose how to proceed, depending on the specific acoustic properties of the environment.

 An environment which presents with even just one of the problems explained in the graph (Graph 1), such as long reverberation or a raised level of background noise, is a problematic environment for the installation of an EVAC system.
 For this reason, a design based on an analytical provisional model is necessary with acoustic CAD, given that there can be multiple variables.
+The simulation helps the designer with two distinct functions which are connected: choosing the most suitable system (brand and modern, as well as sizing and pointing), and correcting the acoustics of the room with the appropriate materials in order to increase the STI.

 The acoustic stimulation should be carried out by an acoustic expert, or better yet, by an acoustic designer possibly also with expertise in electro acoustics, so that he is capable of choosing and optimising the audio system or at least the speakers.
 If, however, the stimulations are carried out by designers without detailed knowledge of acoustics, they need to be assisted by acoustic designers who can at least point out the absorption ratio of useful materials to the internal acoustic treatment, to be inserted into the acoustic CAD (and which are always important to assess).
 In practice, the EVAC systems have often relied on studies which deal with special systems, but which display no expertise in acoustics and, in most cases, are not executed in the right way...or sometimes are not executed at all.
 More often than not the competent authorities do not possess the specific expertise themselves.